 Shar-Peis are really interesting to look at with their prominent wrinkles and a wide variety of colors.
 If you decide that this hippo-looking dog is for you, re-read this article before making any purchases.

-Remember that a dog’s color is often associated with their health, and it’s best to adopt ones that are not prone to certain diseases.
+Remember that a dog’s color is often associated with its health, and it’s best to adopt ones that are not prone to certain diseases.

 If you are after joining conformation shows, opt for the 18 standard Shar-Pei colors that I reviewed above since they are the only ones allowed to enter.
 This way, you won’t have any problem registering them.